LibelDev/libel/README.md

 ## Subscription

+The **subscription** feature is a way to share labels data with others.

+Think of it as the **filter lists** feature of your favorite ad block plugins (e.g. **Adblock Plus**, **uBlock Origin**).
+A filter list contains the definitions of some known ads on the internet, so that the plugin could know what should be blocked when you visit a website.
+There may be some built-in filter lists, or you could import some custom ones.

+In Libel, **filter list** becomes **label list** (a.k.a **subscription**), someone creates a label list, then someone subscribe to it.
+A label list contains the labels that the provider puts on certain persons, so that the plugin will know what to display when you see them.

 If you want to share your findings and contribute to the community, you may want to be a label list **[provider](#provider)**.

-If you want to know more about some (in)famous users from others, you may want to subscribe to some label lists, i.e. becoming a label list **[consumer](#consumer)**.
+If you want to know more about some (in)famous users from others, you may want to subscribe to some label lists, i.e. to become a label list **[consumer](#consumer)**.

 (or you could be both at the same time.)

-If you think labels provided by others could be biased, you may want to build up your personal labels database.
+If you think the labels data provided by others could be biased, you may want to build up your personal labels database.

 **Note: To boost the growth of the community, we hope to have a directory of verified subscrptions in the future, but it definitely needs your help.
-(The word "verified" means the "integrity", not the "quality". the [provider](#provider) should be responsible to it.)**
+(The word "verified" means the "integrity", not the "quality".
+The [provider](#provider) should be responsible to the quality of their label lists.)**

 ### Provider

-To be a **provider**, you have to prepare a label list file (a.k.a **subscription**) in [JSON](https://www.json.org/json-en.html) format, and host it on the internet publicly for others to subscribe.
+As a **provider**, you have to prepare a label list file in [JSON](https://www.json.org/json-en.html) format, and host it on the internet publicly for others to subscribe.

-Please follow the following format and take reference from the sample.
+Please refer to the following format and sample.

 **Note: There will be a [content management system](https://en.wikipedia.org/wiki/Content_management_system) soon**